AqwamCreates/DataPredict/docs/ListOfEntitiesWhoViolatedTheLicenseAndPaidCompensationForViolatingTheLicense.md

 * For entities who accepts public settlement, the lack of public DataPredict™ attribution under the "Standard" license can be compensated by revealing the names here.

+* Apparently, a large number of them preferred private settlement...
+Just waiting my first victim for the public settlement and court order lists.

 ## Through Public Settlement

 | Violating Entity | Violating Project | Description Of The Violation | Estimated Violation Start Date | Estimated Violation End Date | Compensation |